bpucker/CoExpPhylo/sample_data/README.md

 --anno /path/to/sample_data/data/reference/reference_annotation.tsv
 ```

+## Output Files
+This folder contains a collection of output files that would be generated using this dataset and CoExpPhylo with default parameters:
+- `functional_annotation_of_clusters.txt` - Overview about the generated OCGs and their number of sequences as well as the annotation.
+- `aln` - Folder containg all seqeunces belonging to the individual OCGs.
+- `trees` - Folder containing all `.tree` files in Newick format.
+These files could be uploaded to iTOL.

 ## Data Origin
-All fiels were synthetically generated and do not represent real organisms or biological measurements.
-They are meant solely for demonstartion purposes and are free to use for testing purposes.
+All files were synthetically generated and do not represent real organisms or biological measurements.
+They are meant solely for demonstration purposes and are free to use for testing.